Sarah E. Thurston

 Sarah was born in 1831 and lived in New York City with her parents and younger brother.
 Her father, and his brothers,

 were the 3rd generation to work in the family piano manufacturing business.
-Her family moved to Richmond, VA where
+Her family moved to Richmond, VA,

-her father Jasper Thurston (1806-1866) worked as a piano tuner.
-After her mother Frances "Fanny" Durando
+where her father Jasper Thurston (1806-1866) worked as a piano tuner.
+After her mother Frances "Fanny"

-died in 1841 at age 30, her father sent Sarah to the newly established Academy in Charleston, SC where she worked
+Durando died in 1841 at age 30, her father sent Sarah to the newly established Academy in Charleston, SC, where

-this piece when she was probably around 12 years old.
+she worked this piece when she was probably about 12 years old.

 lived and raised a large family.
 She and her husband died the same year, 1881 she at age 50, and he 52.